 He began landscaping the estate in the late 1840s.
 He then built large country houses for seven of his nine children nearby, and his descendants also developed estates.
 The estates now comprise the Hunnewell Estates Historic District.
-At one point during the early 20th century there were 20 contiguous Hunnewell estates in Wellesley.
+At one point during the early 20th century Wellesley had 20 contiguous Hunnewell estates.

 Hunnewell spent decades planning, designing and cultivating his gardens.
 He was especially interested in evergreens and rhododendrons, which he is credited with introducing and popularizing in the United States.
 His estate had a pinetum, specialty greenhouses and the first topiary garden in the country.

-Hunnewell kept a diary, in which he recorded family events, visits with friends and details about his gardening.
-‘Commenced watering rhododendrons with weak liquid manure.
-Isabella gone to West Chop to see about accommodations there,’ is a typical entry.
-Or, ‘Commenced removing azaleas from tent,.’
-‘Very busy at work on my specimen rhododendrons.’
-‘The grubs very abundant on the lawn.’
+He kept a diary, in which he recorded family events, visits with friends and details about his gardening.
+“Commenced watering rhododendrons with weak liquid manure.
+Isabella gone to West Chop to see about accommodations there,” is a typical entry.
+Or, “Commenced removing azaleas from tent.’
+“Very busy at work on my specimen rhododendrons.”
+“The grubs very abundant on the lawn.”

-H.H.
 Hunnewell funded the conifer collection at Arnold Arboretum, in Boston, and donated the Arboretum’s administration building.
 He donated Eliot Dormitory to Wellesley College in 1887, and endowed its Botany chair in 1901.
 He also donated Wellesley’s Town Hall and Free Library buildings.
-The Wellesley College Botanic Gardens has a Hunnewell Arboretum named for him.
+The Wellesley College Botanic Gardens has an arboretum named for him.